andrewsunglaekim/git_workshop/readme.md

 $ git checkout -b feature-update-hello
 ```

-> `feature-update-hello` is the name of the new branch were checking out.
+> `feature-update-hello` is the name of the new branch were checking out from the master branch.

 ### You do - Commit a change to `hello.txt`